telerik/xaml-docs/controls/radscheduleview/features/recurrence/recurrences-recurrencepattern.md

 >tipCombining the __Interval__ property with the __DaysOfWeekMask__ and __Frequency__ pattern gives you even more flexibility when creating recurring appointments.
 For more information take a look at the [Example](#examples) section at the end of the topic.

-## DayOfMonth
+## DaysOfMonth

-When you want to specify on which day of the month the appointment occurs, you need to set the __DayOfMonth__ property.
+When you want to specify on which day of the month the appointment occurs, you need to set the __DaysOfMonth__ property.

 ## DayOrdinal